How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Actually, I find it an insult to composers, even to themselves.
 By tagging a low price, they’re killing the market and also breeding self-frustration when receiving such low commissions for their work.

-Anyway, every music library website has its own set of licenses, and not all let you set your price.
+Anyway, every music library website has its own licenses, and not all let you set your prices.

 Some royalty-free libraries, like Motion Elements, let you offer your music for free.
-While you may do that to some of your tracks, it’s always good to keep them to a minimum unless you don’t want to make money from your music.
+While you may do that to some of your tracks, it’s always good to keep them to a minimum unless you don’t want to profit from your music.

 Free stock music may be enticing to new customers and content creators.
-However, they’ll soon find out that those free stock music tracks are being overused over the internet, making them less appealing for unique creative projects.
+However, they’ll soon discover that those tracks are being overused over the internet, making them less appealing for unique creative projects.

 PRO: Performance Rights Organization